steveloughran/cloudstore/README.md

 Why?

-1. Sometimes things fail, and the first problem is invariably some client-side config.
+1. Sometimes things fail, and the first problem is classpath;
+1. The second, invariably some client-side config.
+1. Then there's networking and permissions...
 1. The Hadoop FS connectors all assume a well configured system, and don't do much in terms of meaningful diagnostics.
 1. This is compounded by the fact that we dare not log secret credentials.